- This version of Chrome is no longer supported is an error that might appear because of malware.

 Now, you need to know that some Chrome features won’t work if you’re determined to stick to an outdated version.
 Updating is mandatory and hard to circumvent.

 On the other hand, if updates are just not coming on their own, try getting rid of this error message with these steps.

-What do I do if This version of Chrome is no longer supported?
+What can I do if This version of Chrome is not supported?

 1. Switch to a new browser